Kliriklara/JamesDashboard/README.md

 [KnockoutJS](https://github.com/SteveSanderson/knockout) is an open source JavaScript framework which allows developers, to create rich user interfaces with a clean underlying data model.
 It implements the Model-View-ViewModel (MVVM) pattern  which is specially targeted at modern UI platform development.
 It is known for its declarative bindings and the automatic UI updates when the underlying data model changes.
 In addition it is very lightweight and has no dependencies.
 The MVVM pattern attempts to separate the development of user-interface from the logic and the behaviour in an application.
 The Model represents the domain-specific data (in the dashboard-project it would be one tile with its attributes).
 The formatting of data, data-bindings, events and behaviours which require an understanding of the Model and ViewModel are handled by the view.
 The logic, which interacts with the model is placed in the ViewModel.
 In KnockoutJS the model often makes Ajax calls to a server-side service to read and write data.

 ## EmberJS vs. KnockoutJS
-Since we are using Ember.js in our masterproject, i was keen on figuring out the main differences between those two Frameworks.
+Since we are using Ember.js in our masterproject, i was keen on figuring out the main differences between those two frameworks.
 Both agreed on making use of model-view seperation.
 Ember has implemented the MVC pattern and Knockout has the MVVM pattern.
 Both have data-binding and auto updating views.

 Main differences are: